Apedale Pit Wheel Memorial

 Apedale's pit wheel was erected in 2004 as a memorial dedicated to mine workers in Staffordshire.
 The land here was an opencast mine as recently as 1998 and has since been landscaped to become Apedale Country Park.

-Apedale pit wheel memorial and coal tub in winter
+Apedale pit wheel memorial and bench in snow Apedale wheel through sunlit grass

 The plate on the coal tub reads "This pit wheel commemorates those of all ages who dedicated their lives to coal mining in Staffordshire".